Estimated reading time: 3 minutes

 Day 04: Chitwan National Park – Jungle Safari

 After breakfast, visit the Elephant breeding centre and the Canoeing trip, and afternoon, after lunch, a jeep drive tour in the national park.
 Overnight at hotel.

 Early morning, join us for a bird-watching tour and leave for Pokhara (a 4/5 hours drive) after breakfast.
 Check-in hotel Kantipur.
 After lunch, a guided tour of the Mountain Museum, Bindebasini Temple, Seti River gorge and Gupteshowri cave.
 Overnight at hotel Kantipur.

 Day 06: Sightseeing

-After breakfast, you will walk to the Lakeside, join in boating at Fewa lake, and go hiking to the World Peace Stupa on the hilltop for an hour.
+After breakfast, you will walk to the Lakeside, boat at Fewa lake, and hike to the World Peace Stupa on the hilltop for an hour.
 After lunch, drive back to the hotel.

 Day 07: Fly back to Kathmandu.

-After breakfast, we will drop you at Pokhara airport and fly back to Kathmandu.
+After breakfast, we will drop you at Pokhara airport and return to Kathmandu.
 Then, finally, we will pick you up and transfer you to Kathmandu Suite Home.

 Day 08: Departure